microsoft/qlib/docs/component/estimator.rst

             Database name, str type, required if the observer type is `mongo`.

 - `finetune`
-    Estimator will produce a model based on this flag
+    ``Estimator``'s behaviors to train models will base on this flag.
+    If you just want to train models from scratch each time instead of based on existing models, please leave `finetune=false`.
+Otherwise please read the details below.

     The following table is the processing logic for different situations.

     ==========  ===========================================   ====================================    ===========================================  ==========================================
       .
 Static                                                                             Rolling
-      .
-Finetune=True                              Finetune=False                          Finetune=True                                Finetune=False
+      .            finetune:true                              finetune:false                          finetune:true                                finetune:false
     ==========  ===========================================   ====================================    ===========================================  ==========================================
-    Train       - Need to provide model(Static or Rolling)    - No need to provide model              - Need to provide model(Static or Rolling)   - Need to provide model(Static or Rolling)
+    Train       - Need to provide model (Static or Rolling)   - No need to provide model              - Need to provide model (Static or Rolling)  - Need to provide model (Static or Rolling)
                 - The args in model section will be           - The args in model section will be     - The args in model section will be          - The args in model section will be used for finetuning                           used for training                       used for finetuning                          used for finetuning
                 - Update based on the provided model          - Train model from scratch              - Update based on the provided model         - Based on the provided model update